cooljith91112/cooljith91112/README.md

 ### Hi there 👋
-I'm a Indie Game Developer/Designer & Software Engineer, trying to dive into the world of Physics, Mathematics and Astronomy.
+I'm a Indie Game Developer/Designer & Software Engineer, trying to dive into the world of Physics🧲, Mathematics📏 and Astronomy🌌.
-Die hard fan of Pixel art & anything related to numbers.
+Die hard fan of Pixel art & anything related to numbers🔢.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 A Retro style game
 - 🌱 I’m currently learning ...
 Relativity Theory